What are your weaknesses?

 Can you give me an example of a positive change that you have made in an organisation?

 “I was working with a Director that was not the most organised person when it came to paperwork.
 He would often turn up to meetings without the correct supporting papers, or they would have doodles all over them, which didn’t help his reputation.
 He was very self-reliant, so he didn’t want me to touch his unique filing system.
-I knew that I could help him, so in the first few months of working together, I started to print out his email attachments and anything that he might need for an upcoming meeting.
+I knew that I could help him, so I started to print out his email attachments and anything that he might need for an upcoming meeting in the first few months of working together.
 Before I went home every evening, I would print out his calendar and attach the correct paperwork for his meetings the next day.
-I would pop the file on his desk so that he had everything he needed for the following morning.
+I would pop the file on his desk to have everything he needed for the following morning.
 He loved the idea and became more reliant on my help.
 It was a positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”

 Can you give me an example of a time you have worked with a difficult person and how you dealt with the situation?

 During every competency-based interview, you will be asked about your people management skills.
 It is always worth having a story or two in the back of your mind as this is such a common question.
-In your answer do show that you dealt with the situation yourself (rather than referring it to HR) if you have had a horrendous experience either tone it down or use another example.
+In your answer, do show that you dealt with the situation yourself (rather than referring it to HR).
+If you have had a horrendous experience, either tone it down or use another example.
 Again, don’t spend too long answering questions that provoke negative answers; you want to move on to questions that allow you to shine.
-Do remember with any negative item make your answer as positive as possible and inject some humour to show that this person has not affected your self-esteem.
+Do remember with any negative item, make your answer as positive as possible, and inject humour to show that this person has not affected your self-esteem.